 Control Panel

-All web hosts have a control panel, which is the online dashboard that lets you change your web hosting settings.
-It lets you do things like set up new email addresses (e.g. you@yourwebsite.com).
+All web hosts have a control panel, an online dashboard that lets you change your web hosting settings and set up new email addresses (e.g., you@yourwebsite.com).

 Both Bluehost and HostGator use cPanel, which is the industry standard.

-It can seem a little technical at times, but there are lots of online tutorials plus plenty of help and support to make it easier for you to change your web hosting settings.
+Although it can seem a little technical at times, many online tutorials, plus plenty of help and support, make it easier for you to change your web hosting settings.

 Winner: Tie